 With more luck than thought through stormy weather in New Zealand

 NEW ZEALAND DIARIES.
-PART THREE
+LESSONS AND DETOURS

 A STORM IS COMING.
 CHANGE OF PLANS